MendozaAndrei/TermProjectJavascript/README.md

     - Sourced from watching through passport videos
     - Old Code from previous labs
     - Reading through npm library documentation.

 Marcus
-1. made the logout button in reminder controller and added it to index.ejs
+1. Added logout in reminder_controller
+2. Fixed the button for the Admin page and added the logout button for a regular user.

 Rafeel
-added github.txt